norwytch/pitwaller/README.md

 This system makes specific bets.
 The main assumptions and caveats:

 - **The tiers assume a monotonic distance–accuracy relationship.** The design rests on accuracy rising as inputs approach the dense core (HIGH > MED > LOW).
 This held on the near-OOD benchmark (HIGH 94% > MED 92% > LOW 75%), but verify it on your data: where distance and accuracy decouple, the tiers carry no signal.
 The optional [label-calibrated tiers](#optional-label-calibrated-tiers-tier_calibrationpy) measure the relationship instead of assuming it.
-- **OOD distance is a proxy for novelty, not error.** It flags inputs that are *novel*, not inputs that are *wrong*; confident in-distribution mistakes (overlapping classes, label noise, hard examples) pass through as HIGH.
+- **OOD distance is a proxy for novelty, not error.** It flags inputs that are novel, not inputs that are wrong; confident in-distribution mistakes (overlapping classes, label noise, hard examples) pass through as HIGH.
 (The covariate-shift benchmark above is the flip side: it flags a shift even though accuracy barely drops.)
 - **It detects covariate shift, not concept drift.** If p(x) is stable but p(y|x) changes, the OOD signals stay quiet while accuracy falls; only the label-dependent accuracy monitor notices.
 - **It works in the model's own feature space**, which is optimised for class separation, not density.
 Novel inputs can collapse into dense regions and score as in-distribution, and in high dimensions the distance bands are thin and noise-sensitive.
 - **The supervised half needs labels.** Accuracy-, recall-, and McNemar-based triggers depend on labelled production data, which is usually delayed and selection-biased; without labels you only have the unsupervised OOD signals.